zxc916684603/ecs/intl.en-US/Pricing/Renew instances/Manual renewal.md

 Manual renewal only applies to instances in **Subscription** mode.

-When your instances in Subscription mode are in the **Expired** status or **shut down**, You can manually renew them.
+You can manually renew your instances in **Subscription** mode when they are in the **Expired** status or shut down.
 You can manually renew your instance for a month or a year.
 Therefore, if you want to modify the service duration of your subscription-mode instances, you can choose manual renewal.

 -   Your instance will still work normally when the instance is in the **Expired**  status.
 If the manual renewal is successfully completed within 15 days after expiration, your instance will go into the next billing cycle from the day of expiration.